cloud-gov/pages-redirects/PULL_REQUEST_TEMPLATE.md

-All PRs must receive approval from a member of the relevant team.
+All PRs must receive approval from a member of the Federalist team.